craysiii/PathExplorer/README.md

 The 'Add Folder' button will bring up the select folder dialog.

-To delete an entry, simply highlight it in the list and press the "Delete Current Cell" button.
+To delete an entry, simply highlight it in the list and press the "Delete Folder" button.

 To edit an entry, double-click on it in the list and it should allow you to edit it.
 If what you enter is not valid, it will appear with a red background.